IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 ---
-title: Range Date Picker
+title: Date Range Picker Component - Native Angular | Ignite UI for Angular
-_description:
+_description: The Date Range Picker component allows you to choose a date range consists of start and end date.
+You can select a range from a calendar UI.
-_keywords:
+_keywords: Angular Date Picker, Date Range Picker, Angular Date Picker, Date Range Picker
 ---

-## Range Date Picker Component
+## Date Range Picker Component

-The `igx-date-range-picker` component allows you to choose a date range consists of start and end date.
-You can select a range from a calendar UI.
-The component provides an advanced setup exposing two editable input fields in addition.
+The Ignite UI for Angular Date Range Component displays a month-view calendar that lets the users pick a date range, consisting of start and end date.
+When the component is in a dropdown mode then editable input is provided for modifying the date.
+In addition, the component provides an advanced setup exposing two editable input fields.
+It supports locales and custom date formatting.

 <div class="sample-container loading" style="height:600px">
     <iframe id="basic-daterangepicker-iframe" src="{environment:demosBaseUrl}/scheduling/basic-daterangepicker" width="100%" height="100%" seamless="" frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>